Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Clinical Efficacy: Body Weight Reduction and Primary Endpoints

 The primary endpoint of the REDEFINE 1 trial was percentage body weight reduction from baseline at 68 weeks.
 Participants taking CagriSema achieved superior weight loss compared with the placebo group and the semaglutide monotherapy arm.
-The treatment effect size for body weight reduction was clinically meaningful, with robust efficacy demonstrated across all pre-specified subgroups.
+The treatment effect size for body weight reduction was clinically meaningful, with consistent efficacy demonstrated across all pre-specified subgroups.
 Weight reduction of 22.7% represents substantial capacity to reduce excess body weight in adults living with either obesity or overweight with one or more comorbidities.

 Placebo Group and Treatment Effect Size